navidshad/navidshad/README.md

 ### Hi there 👋

-I'm a ✨ Full-Stack Developer ✨ working in Istanbul, Turkey, with +5 years experience in web and mobile development.
+I'm a ✨ Full-Stack Developer ✨ with +5 years experience in web and mobile development working in Istanbul, Turkey.

 - 💬 Ping me about Vuejs, Flutter, Angular, Nodejs, Express
 - 📫 How to reach me: navidshad72@gmail.com